-- PSER 7.01 Written approval from U.S. Figure Skating is required for eligible skaters to receive payment (including the receipt of a monetary equivalent in goods or services) to participate in an appearance, endorsement or exhibition performance that involves the use of the person's skating skills, identity or reputation as a skater.
-Written approval will take the form of the following: - A. When payment is to be made pursuant to a U.S. Figure Skating sanctioned activity, and the terms of payment and the skater's name to whom payment is to be made are disclosed on the sanction application form, the grant of sanction constitutes U.S. Figure Skating approval, and no additional written approval is required.
-The skater must confirm that the sanction contains the necessary representations required under this provision. - B. For all other situations in which a person has been offered payment for an appearance, endorsement or exhibition, the skater must obtain written approval of U.S. Figure Skating in the form of an Eligible Skater's Compensation Agreement (ESCA).
+- PSER 6.01 Written approval from U.S. Figure Skating is required for eligible members to receive payment (including the receipt of a monetary equivalent in goods or services) to participate in an appearance, endorsement or exhibition performance that involves the use of the member's skating skills, identity or reputation as a member.
+Written approval will take the form of the following: - A. When payment is to be made pursuant to a U.S. Figure Skating sanctioned activity, and the payment and the member's name to whom payment is to be made are disclosed on the sanction application form, the grant of sanction constitutes U.S. Figure Skating approval, and no additional written approval is required.
+The member must confirm that the sanction contains the necessary representations required under this provision. - B. For all other situations in which a member has been offered payment for an appearance, endorsement or exhibition, the member must obtain written approval of U.S. Figure Skating in the form of an Eligible Skater's Compensation Agreement (ESCA).

-PSER 7.02 Eligible Skater's Compensation Agreement (ESCA)
+PSER 6.02 Eligible Skater's Compensation Agreement (ESCA)